jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 about power, there's clearly room for other measurements and other information as well.
-To begin with, power consumption by itself may not be what matters most for sustainability, as the source of the power may be more significant in terms of the actual carbon footprint.
+To begin with, power consumption by itself may not be what matters most for sustainability, as the source of the power may be equally important in terms of determining the actual carbon footprint.

 Secondly, for many classes of devices the embedded carbon aspects or use of raw materials may be a significant sustainability issue.
 See